parthas1/parthas1.github.io/_pages/projects/numerics.md

 ## Soft filament dynamics
 From bridges and DNA to shoelaces, the ubiquity of elastic rods or filaments plays an important role in everyday life.
-We developed numerics for the simulation of such deforming, 3D soft filaments accounting for all modes of deformation.
+We developed numerics for the simulation of such 3D soft filaments accounting for all modes of deformation.
 We then coupled these soft-filaments to discrete-element methods for simulating realistic environments that involve other elastic and rigid bodies.
-We capture the coupling using scalable, (optimal)linear-complexity collision algorithms, customized for soft- body simulations.
+We capture the coupling using scalable, (optimal)linear-complexity collision algorithms, customized for our soft-body simulations.
 The resulting algorithm seamlessly integrates with evolutionary optimization, reinforcement learning and model-based control methods.
 {: style="text-align: justify;"}